pmarguinaud/fxtran-acdc/doc/Fxtran::Call.md

 This function returns the argument intent of an expression passed as argument to a call statement.

+We rely on the `$find` argument of `getArgumentIntent` to find the subroutine interface and retrieve the dummy argument intent.

 # grokIntent

 This function finds the intent of an expression (IN or INOUT) in any statement.